Node.js ESM "ERR_MODULE_NOT_FOUND" on Extensionless Imports

 Cannot find module '/app/src/util' imported from /app/src/index.js

-Did you mean to import './util.js'?Common causes
+Did you mean to import './util.js'?Diagnose it: what is different about the runner?

 Extensionless relative import under ESM